T

 +

-English is widely spoken in Budapest, especially in tourist areas, hotels, restaurants, and shops.
-You'll find that many younger Hungarians and those working in the tourism industry have a good command of English.
-While it's helpful to learn a few basic Hungarian phrases, you should have no trouble navigating the city and communicating your needs in English.
+English is widely understood and spoken in Budapest, especially in tourist areas, hotels, restaurants, and shops.
+While the official language is Hungarian, you'll find that most people working in tourism have a good command of English, making communication easy for visitors.
+Learning a few basic Hungarian phrases like 'köszönöm' (thank you) is always appreciated, but not essential for navigating the city.

-Can you drink the tap water in Budapest, Hungary?
+Can you drink the tap water in Budapest?

 +

 Yes, tap water in Budapest is safe to drink.
-The quality is regularly monitored and meets all European Union standards.
-You can confidently refill your water bottles from any tap across the city.
-If you prefer, bottled water is also readily available in supermarkets and restaurants, but it's not necessary for safety reasons.
+The water quality is regularly monitored and meets high European standards.
+You can confidently refill your water bottles from the tap or order tap water in restaurants.
+This is a cost-effective and environmentally friendly option for staying hydrated during your visit to the city.

 +